deveb2020/EgzonBerisha_4_20112020/README.md

 ## Tech

-Tech used for creating the UI:
+Tech used for creating this app:
 - [JavaScript]
 - [HTML]
 - [CSS]